-The boating industry benefits enormously from long summers and hot weather, as more people look to invest in boats and spend time on the water.
+The boating industry benefits enormously from long summers and hot weather as more and more people look to invest in boats and spending time on the water.
 However, due to climate change, we are now experiencing extreme heat that can even make sailing uncomfortable, and in some cases, dangerous.
 For example, the summer of 2018 was labelled the “joint hottest summer of record”, whilst temperatures surpassed 40C in the UK for the very first time in July 2022.
 Therefore, it is vital that the entire sector prioritises sustainability and plays its part in the fight against climate change.

 Val Wyatt and the SME Climate Commitment